Isoparametric functions on Finsler space forms: Transnormal functions on Finsler space forms

+The principal curvatures $\kappa_{i}$ of $M$ remain constant in above three cases.
+Hence, $M=f^{-1}(t_{0})$ is a regular level hypersurface of $f$ with constant principal curvatures.
+Furthermore, from (\ref{k}),

-which is an ODE with respect to an arc-length parameter $s$.
-From (\ref{2.13}), we know each level hypersurface of $f$ has constant principal curvatures.
+which is an ODE with respect to an arc-length parameter $s$ and its initial values are determined by the constant principal curvatures of $M$.
+Hence, each level hypersurface of $f$ has constant principal curvatures.
+From Definition \ref{defi1}, $M=f^{-1}(t_{0})$ is a global isoparametric hypersurface and $f$ is a global isoparametric function.
 This completes the proof of Theorem \ref{thm3}.
 From the proof of Theorem \ref{thm3}, we immediately have

-\begin{theo} Let $(N(c),F)$ be a Finsler space form.
-Suppose that $f$ and $-f$ are both appropriate transnormal functions on $N(c)$.
-If $c=0$,~or $c<0$ and all principal curvatures $\kappa_{i}$ of a regular level hypersurface satisfying $|\kappa_{i}|\geq\sqrt{-c}$, $1\leq i\leq g$, then each regular level hypersurface has two distinct principal curvatures at most. \end{theo} \begin{rema} In \cite{HCY}, we obtain the same result in different conditions.
-In fact, we need to rectify an omission of Theorems in \cite{HCY}.
-That is, for $c<0$, it also need to satisfy $|\kappa_{i}|\geq\sqrt{-c}$. \end{rema}
+\begin{theo} Suppose that $f$ is an appropriate transnormal function and $-f$ is a transnormal function on $(N(c),F)$.
+If $c=0$,~or $c<0$ and all principal curvatures $\kappa_{i}$ of a regular level hypersurface satisfying $|\kappa_{i}|\geq\sqrt{-c}$, $1\leq i\leq g$, then each regular level hypersurface has two distinct principal curvatures at most. \end{theo} \begin{rema} Here, Theorem \ref{thm56} and Theorem 2 in \cite{HCY} yield the same result under different conditions.
+Theorem 2 in \cite{HCY} is given by the derived generalized Cartan identity.
+However, the generalized Cartan identity requires the isoparametric hypersurface to have distinct principal curvatures, a prerequisite not accounted for in the theorems of \cite{HCY}.
+From the proofs of the three cases discussed above, it is evident that for the case $c<0$, a requirement on $|~\kappa_{i}~|\geq\sqrt{-c}$ is necessary for the isoparametric hypersurface to possess distinct principal curvatures, where we allow that the principal curvature at infinity is defined as $0$ when $c=0$, and as $\pm\sqrt{-c}$ when $c<0$.
+Therefore, We need to address the omission in the theorems in \cite{HCY}.
+Specifically, the condition that $|~\kappa_{i}~|\geq\sqrt{-c}$ when $c<0$ must be added. \end{rema}

 \begin{rema} In local case, Theorem \ref{thm56} doesn't hold.
-That is, there exist local isoparametric hypersurfaces in some Minkowski spaces with more than two principal curvatures (See Proposition 3.7 for detail). \end{rema}
+For example, there exist local isoparametric hypersurfaces in some Minkowski spaces with more than two principal curvatures (See Theorem \ref{theo42} for detail). \end{rema}